mikewest/anti-exfil/README.md

 from something like CSP).

 To effectuate blocking connections, we'd add a check against this list to Fetch, and to the more esoteric specifications partially listed above.
+If the connection endpoint doesn't match the list, we'll block it.

 That's it.